MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-microsoft-defender-setup.md

 1. On the device, open PowerShell as an administrator.

-2. Type the following PowerShell cmdlet: `mpcmdrun -wdenable`
+2. Type the following PowerShell cmdlet: `mpcmdrun -wdenable`.

 > [!TIP]
 > For more information, see the following articles: